Every Day I’m Truffling: Shuffling Into The Woods, Dogs In Tow, To Hunt A Northwest Delicacy

 Newly converted truffle fans here on the Dry Side of the Cascades.
 Now all we need is a dog to hunt our own.

 Family and Friends Celebrating Juneteenth Listen (Runtime 1:24) Read The longest running Juneteenth celebration in Washington is in Pasco.
-Back in 1978 there was a… Continue Reading Washington’s Oldest Juneteenth Celebration Started In Pasco
+Back in 1978 there was a reunion for family and friends… Continue Reading Washington’s Oldest Juneteenth Celebration Started In Pasco